 When you want the machine to perform a task, you define or call a function.
 A function is a block of code that performs a specific task.
-You can even define your own functions where you write code from scratch and decide how the function will behave.
-In this article, we will learn how to define a function in PHP and what functions are specific to PHP, like anonymous functions and arrow functions.
-In the end, we will take a few examples to understand how functions make it easier for developers.
+Moreover, you can define your own functions where you write code from scratch and decide how the function will behave.
+In this article, we will learn how to define a PHP function and what functions are specific to PHP, such as anonymous functions and arrow functions.
+Finally, we will take a few examples to understand how functions make it easier for developers.

 Table of Contents: